Honorable Teresa Kaklis Dees

 Method

-• All pleas and hearings, sixty (60) minutes or less in length shall be set by using the Judicial Automated Calendaring System (JACS).
-It is recommended that 10 minute slots be used for negotiated pleas, Motions to Compel and any other simple motions that will take 10 minutes or less to be heard.
+• All pleas and hearings, thirty (30) minutes or less in length shall be set by using the Judicial Automated Calendaring System (JACS).
+It is recommended that 10-minute slots be used for negotiated pleas, Motions to Compel and any other simple motions that will take 10 minutes or less to be heard.

 • All paperwork from the ASA (Assistant State Attorney), PD (Public Defender), or DOC (Department of Corrections) office must be sent via regular rounds except in emergency situations.